stealjs/steal/docs/pages/why.md

 ## Why StealJS?

-The landscape of module loaders in 2015 is vast; there are more choices today than there have ever been.
+The landscape of module loaders today is vast; there are more choices today than there have ever been.
 At Bitovi we work with a large variety of different types of teams with their own unique workflows.
 We needed a modular loader that was flexible to accommodate all of these different teams.
 So we focused on a few key areas:

 ## Build Optimization